khulnasoft/tradescope/docs/strategy-customization.md

 Sometimes it may be desired to lock a pair after certain events happen (e.g. multiple losing trades in a row).

-Tradescope has an easy method to do this from within the strategy, by calling `self.lock_pair(pair, until, [reason])`.
+Freqtrade has an easy method to do this from within the strategy, by calling `self.lock_pair(pair, until, [reason])`.
 `until` must be a datetime object in the future, after which trading will be re-enabled for that pair, while `reason` is an optional string detailing why the pair was locked.

 Locks can also be lifted manually, by calling `self.unlock_pair(pair)` or `self.unlock_reason(<reason>)` - providing reason the pair was locked with.